farfar336/FunChat-application/README.md

 # Running the application
 1. Open a new terminal, but make sure to not close the terminal in 'Setting up MongoDB' step 4.
 So, 2 terminals should be open at this moment.
 1. Pull the files from the main branch
+1. run the command `npm ci`
-2. run the command 'node server.js'
+2. run the command 'node index.js'
 3. Go to this link: http://localhost:3000/.
 It should display the login screen

 # Running MongoDB compass for seeing the entries in the database